abarents/Lights-/README.md

-# WLED JUCE Controller als VST3 plugin voor een DAW (zoals Cubase)
+WLED JUCE Controller as a VST3 plugin for a DAW (such as Cubase)

-Een C++ / JUCE-applicatie om WLED LED-controllers aan te sturen.
-Deze software kan zowel via HTTP JSON-requests als via het realtime UDP DNRGB/DNRGBW-protocol communiceren met WLED-apparaten.
+A C++ / JUCE application to control WLED LED controllers.
+This software can communicate with WLED devices via both HTTP JSON requests and the real-time UDP DNRGB/DNRGBW protocol.

-## Functionaliteiten
+Features

-* **Verschillende werkmodi**:
+Various working modes:

-* **Single Colour (JSON)**: Stuur een handmatige of geautomatiseerde kleur en helderheid naar een specifiek WLED-segment.
+Single Colour (JSON): Send a manual or automated colour and brightness to a specific WLED segment.

-* **Multi-Controller UDP (DNRGB/DNRGBW)**: Stuur effen kleuren efficiënt naar meerdere WLED-controllers tegelijk via UDP (zonder HTTP-overhead).
+Multi-Controller UDP (DNRGB/DNRGBW): Efficiently send solid colours to multiple WLED controllers simultaneously via UDP (without HTTP overhead).

-* **Presets**: Schakel direct tussen WLED-presets (0-250) inclusief helderheidsregeling.
+Presets: Directly switch between WLED presets (0-250) including brightness control.

-* **Segment Mixers**: Beheer meerdere segmenten tegelijk via een 8-kanaals mixer of een gedetailleerde 1-kanaals weergave.
+Segment Mixers: Manage multiple segments simultaneously via an 8-channel mixer or a detailed 1-channel view.

-* **Automatische Record-reactie**: Optioneel een segment automatisch laten reageren op een actieve opnamestatus (bijvoorbeeld tijdens het opnemen in een DAW) met een configureerbare kleur en helderheid.
+Automatic Record Reaction: Optionally have a segment automatically react to an active recording state (for example during recording in a DAW) with a configurable colour and brightness.

-* **Verbindingsdiagnostiek**: Ingebouwde ping- en statuscontrole om direct te verifiëren of de WLED-controller bereikbaar is en welke firmwareversie draait.
+Connection Diagnostics: Built-in ping and status check to instantly verify if the WLED controller is reachable and which firmware version is running.

-## Technische Componenten
+Technical Components

-De codebase is opgebouwd rondom de volgende hoofdcomponenten:
+The codebase is built around the following main components:

-* `LightsAudioProcessor` & `LightsAudioProcessorEditor`: De kernlogica en de grafische interface gebouwd met JUCE.
+LightsAudioProcessor & LightsAudioProcessorEditor: The core logic and graphical interface built with JUCE.

-* `WledLookAndFeel`: Aangepaste styling voor sliders, knoppen en segmenten.
+WledLookAndFeel: Custom styling for sliders, buttons, and segments.

-* `WledSegmentSender` & `WledPresetSender`: Achtergrondthreads voor het afhandelen van HTTP POST-verzoeken naar de WLED JSON API.
+WledSegmentSender & WledPresetSender: Background threads for handling HTTP POST requests to the WLED JSON API.

-* `WledDnrgbSender`: UDP-realtime verzender die grote LED-strips automatisch opsplitst in pakketten binnen de protocollimiet (max 489 LEDs per pakket).
+WledDnrgbSender: UDP real-time sender that automatically splits large LED strips into packets within the protocol limit (max 489 LEDs per packet).

-* `WledStateFetcher` & `WledConnectionTester`: Achtergrondthreads voor het ophalen van de huidige status en het testen van de netwerkverbinding.
+WledStateFetcher & WledConnectionTester: Background threads for fetching the current status and testing the network connection.